Assignment Help

 Essay (Humanities) Thesis clarity, argument progression, textual evidence integration, close reading accuracy, critical analysis depth Over-summarizing texts instead of analyzing; missing or vague thesis; unsupported interpretive claims

-Research Paper Abstract accuracy, methodology justification, results/discussion separation, citation completeness, academic tone throughout Results section containing interpretation (belongs in discussion); vague methodology description; incomplete literature review coverage
+Research Paper Abstract accuracy, methodology justification, results/discussion separation, citation completeness, academic tone throughout Results section containing interpretation; vague methodology description; incomplete literature review

 Case Study Clear identification of the case, framework application accuracy, evidence-based recommendations, realistic limitations acknowledgment Applying frameworks mechanically without engaging with case specifics; recommendations not supported by case evidence

-Lab Report Method reproducibility, data accuracy, statistical analysis correctness, objective discussion of results vs. expected outcomes Insufficient methodology detail for reproducibility; discussing results in results section (belongs in discussion); missing units on measurements
+Lab Report Method reproducibility, data accuracy, statistical analysis correctness, objective discussion of results vs. expected outcomes Insufficient methodology detail for reproducibility; discussing results in results section; missing units on measurements

-Reflective Essay Appropriate use of first-person, theory-practice links, depth of reflection beyond description, evidence of learning Remaining descriptive rather than analytical; failing to connect personal experience to theoretical frameworks; superficial reflection without insight
+Reflective Essay Appropriate use of first-person, theory-practice links, depth of reflection beyond description, evidence of learning Remaining descriptive rather than analytical; failing to connect personal experience to theoretical frameworks

-Business/Management Assignment Framework application accuracy (SWOT, PESTLE, Porter’s), evidence-based recommendations, professional tone, executive summary completeness Descriptive SWOT/PESTLE without strategic implications; recommendations not grounded in the analyzed evidence; missing financial/quantitative support
+Business/Management Framework application accuracy (SWOT, PESTLE, Porter’s), evidence-based recommendations, professional tone, executive summary completeness Descriptive SWOT/PESTLE without strategic implications; recommendations not grounded in analyzed evidence

-STEM Problem Set Units on all calculations, clearly shown working, logical step progression, correct significant figures, accurate final answer verification Missing units; arithmetic errors in final steps; skipping working steps that markers need to see; rounding errors accumulating through multi-step problems
+STEM Problem Set Units on all calculations, clearly shown working, logical step progression, correct significant figures Missing units; arithmetic errors in final steps; skipping working steps; rounding errors accumulating

 Proofreading an Essay: What Professors at Top Universities Look For

 When proofreading an academic essay, the most productive additional check is to read your thesis statement and then read only the opening sentence of each body paragraph.
 Those opening sentences should form a logical, progressive argument that supports your thesis on their own.
-If they don’t — if one paragraph’s topic sentence doesn’t logically follow from the previous, or if the sequence of points doesn’t build toward your conclusion — you’ve found a structural weakness that proofreading won’t fix but editing will.
-This “reverse outline” technique is recommended by the writing centers at Harvard University, University of Michigan, and the London School of Economics.
+If they don’t, you’ve found a structural weakness that proofreading won’t fix but editing will.
+This “reverse outline” technique is recommended by writing centers at Harvard University, University of Michigan, and the London School of Economics.

 Proofreading a Research Paper: The Specific Checks That Matter

-Research papers have additional proofreading requirements beyond standard essays.
-The abstract must accurately represent the paper’s content — check that every major component (research question, methodology, key finding, and implication) is present in the abstract and that nothing in the abstract claims findings not present in the paper.
-The methodology section must be reproducible — someone reading it should be able to replicate your approach without asking you questions.
-The results section should contain results only, not interpretations (those go in the discussion).
-The discussion should connect findings back to the literature you reviewed.
-These structural requirements are specific to the research paper format and are best checked with the assignment rubric open.
+Research papers have additional requirements beyond standard essays.
+The abstract must accurately represent the paper’s content — check that every major component (research question, methodology, key finding, and implication) is present.
+The methodology section must be reproducible.
+The results section should contain results only, not interpretations.
+These structural requirements are best checked with the assignment rubric open.

 The Best Proofreading Tools for Student Assignments